All Episodes

 Walking to the shops damages planet more than going by car.

-Well, it says right here, I'm holding this story.
+Well, it says right here, I'm holding this story, my formerly nicotine-stained fingers.

-A leading environmentalist WACO has calculated, food production is now so energy intensive that more carbon is emitted, providing a person with enough calories to walk to the shops than a car would emit over the same distance.
+A leading environmentalist Wacko has calculated food production is now so energy-intensive that more carbon is emitted, providing a person with enough calories to walk to the shops than a car would emit over the same distance.

 The climate could benefit if people avoided exercise, ate less, and became couch potatoes.

-This is not a this is not scrapple face, this is not the onion, this is not a parative, this is the Times.
+This is not a, this is not scrapple face, this is not the onion, this is not a parody, this is the Times, UK Times.

-You you you contribute more to global warming walking to them all than uh if you if you drove there.
+You contribute more to global warming walking to the mall than if you drove there.

 Drinking more than three cups of coffee a day helped protect older women against some age-related memory decline, according to French researchers on Monday.

-In fact, another companion coffee story, drinking coffee can protect people from developing a tick in which an eyelid twitches uncontrollably, according to a news study from Italy.
+In fact, another companion coffee story, drinking coffee can protect people from developing a tick in which an eyelid twitches uncontrollably, according to a new study from Italy.

-Now my God, it's gonna stop eyelid ticks, and it can help protect against age uh related memory decline.
+Now, my God, it's going to stop eyelid ticks, and it can help protect against age-related memory decline.

-They found uh well, they followed 7,000 men and women in three French cities.
+They found, well, they followed 7,000 men and women in three French cities.

-You know, I gotta take the occasion of this.
+You know, I got to take the occasion of this.

-Our new sponsor, Boca Java, these guys came up uh a couple weeks ago, and they brought, I can't tell you, they brought I mean it's it's just unbelievable.
+Our new sponsor, Boca Java, these guys came up a couple weeks ago, and they brought, I can't tell you, they brought, I mean, it's just unbelievable.

-They brought flavored coffee, they brought the the record of the it's indescribable the variety they have.
+They brought the recorder, they've got, it's indescribable the variety they have.

-They brought up a couple brewers, coffee pots, these guys take it seriously.
+They brought up a couple brewers, coffee pots.

 I said, I have got to try that.

-You know, I've the vanilla raspberry swirl, uh, the silken uh chocolate chips were whatever.
+You know, the vanilla raspberry swirl, the silken chocolate chip swirl, whatever.

 They go straight, then I go flavor.